oddlunde/k-r-docs/development-general-setup-mac.md

 run the script `./runDevelopmentInstall.sh`

-Find yourself a coffe while the script do your job :coffe:
+Find yourself a coffe while the script do your job :coffee:

 ### Basics